pyeventsourcing/eventsourcing/docs/topics/projections.rst

             for notification in self.reader.read():

                 # Construct index items.
-                # Todo: Be more careful, write record with an ID explicitly, so OCC allows safe concurrent processing.
+                # Todo: Be more careful, write record with an ID explicitly,
+                # (walk the event down the stack explicity, and then set the ID)
+                # so concurrent processing is safe.
+Providing the ID also avoids
+                # the cost of computing the next record ID.
                 # Alternatively, construct, execute, then record index commands in a big array.
                 # Could record commands in same transaction as result of commands if commands are not idempotent.
                 # Could use compaction to remove all blank items, but never remove the last record.